Roaches Hall - Peak District

 Apart from the removal of the third floor, Roaches Hall has remained substantially unaltered.
 Since 1970 the Hall has had a couple of further owners.
 The stables and some land were sold off and Roaches House (by now known as Roaches Hall) became a luxury B&B.

 In 2006 Roaches Hall became a Party House, so now many guests can enjoy its fabulous architecture and setting.
+The plumbing and electrics were updated and fire alarms and emergency lighting were installed.
+A new kitchen was added as were several new bathrooms.
 However, the wonderful panelled ceiling in the entrance hall, and many other architectural features have been carefully maintained.

 We hope you have a fabulous time here!